durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center;">
 <img src="{{site.baseurl}}/assets/images/post_5/emission_theory_picture.jpg" alt="scientific-diagram" style="width:40%">
-<figcaption><b>A scientific diagram presumably explaining how a emission theory helps us see dragons.<br>(Dragon helpfully placed between A and B)</b></figcaption>
+<figcaption><b>A scientific diagram presumably explaining how emission theory helps us see dragons.<br>(Dragon helpfully placed between A and B)</b></figcaption>
 </figure>

 Now it turns out that this is, of course, not how vision works.
 Thanks to modern science, we all now know that we're in a simulation, and that our optic nerves are mere lines of code in a supercomputer which, when it finally finishes updating, will restart and end our collective existence.

 But before the great reboot occurs, we all need something to occupy our time.
 This brings us back to videogames, 3D graphics, and ray tracing.

-Just like emission theory, ray-tracing (also spelled (by me – depending on which one I want to use) raytracing) is a way of generating graphics by simulating the light rays 'leaving' an eye.
+Just like emission theory, ray tracing (also spelled (by me – depending on which one I want to use) ray-tracing) is a way of generating graphics by simulating the light rays 'leaving' an eye.
 Despite the ancient philosophers being wrong about the underlying physics, it turns out that ray-tracing totally works as a way of generating images.

 In essence, the only photons that actually matter when you see something are the ones that are going to hit your eyeball.
 And if you time-reverse these, they're leaving your eyeball – bam emission theory (and ray-tracing).